ydahal1/ydahal1/ReadMe.md

-I just got fired from a florist, apparently I took too many leaves.
+Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”

 [
-Sun Feb 15 00:41:09 UTC 2026
+Mon Feb 16 00:39:12 UTC 2026
  ]